-Learn a free dragonfly crochet stitch and then add it to your crochet project pattern!
+Learn a free dragonfly crochet stitch and add it to your summer crochet pattern!
 I’ll teach you how to crochet a dragonfly using a half double crochet stitch that you can work into a yarn wreath cover!

-First of all, I just love dragonflies!
+First of all, I love dragonflies!
 It’s because I think there is something magical about them.
-Also, I’ve read that in some cultures, dragonflies represent good luck and prosperity.
+I’ve read that, in some cultures, dragonflies represent good luck and prosperity.
 So, I designed a free dragonfly crochet stitch pattern to include in my crochet wreath cover.

-You probably noticed that most of the crochet dragonfly stitch patterns are designed using a double crochet stitch.
-I think they look beautiful when worked with bigger crochet patterns, like blankets and shawls.
-Also, when using a double crochet stitch, it makes the dragonfly motif larger in size.
+You probably noticed that most crochet dragonfly stitch patterns are designed using a double crochet stitch.
+They look beautiful for bigger crochet patterns, like blankets and shawls.
+Also, when using a double crochet stitch, it makes the dragonfly motif larger.

-What you need to crochet dragonfly stitch wreath cover
+What you need to crochet a dragonfly stitch wreath cover

 -